bvnikolova/course-dbt/README.md

 Added two intermediate models for daily page views and daily orders by product and grouped by year, month, and day.
 Added one fact page view model using the 2 intermediate models to provide detailed info on the product performance.

 Part 2: Tests added for uniqueness and not null values on key data.
 No bad data was found.

+Part 3:
+Which products had their inventory change from week 1 to week 2?
+4 products with DBT_VALID_TO 2023-09-23 21:34:41.981

+Pothos
+Philodendron
+Monstera
+String of pearls